vineetComfygen/assignment/README.md

-User Authentication and File Upload System
+PHP User Authentication & File Upload System

-This project is a user authentication and file upload system built using PHP and MySQL.
-It includes user registration, login, session management, CSV/Excel file upload, and data display.
+This is a simple user authentication system with CSV/Excel file upload functionality built using PHP and MySQL.
+It includes user registration, login, session management, and a dashboard for file uploads.

 Features

-User Registration and Login System
+User Registration & Login

-Secure Password Hashing
+Password Hashing for Security

-Session Management

-CSV/Excel File Upload and Import
+CSV/Excel File Upload & Import

 Display Imported Data in a Table